*Last updated 9/9/10

 It is going to sound like sort of a cop out to immediately put a disclaimer before giving you information- but if ANYONE tries to tell you that there is a magic 3 step formula- there isn't.
 A plan that works like MAGIC for therapists who are extroverted and well known in a community already won't necessarily work quickly for an introverted therapist that just moved to a new state and doesn't know a soul!
 The BEST, fastest marketing plans are always ones that take into account your unique situation, community, skills, schedule, strengths, history, personality, and hobbies.
 Ok- now that this is out of the way- let's dig in to the # 1 Way You Can Get Client Referrals Fast, and Consistently.

 People who already like, know, and trust you are more likely to refer to you than anyone else.
-At the same time, many of the people that know you already know more than one therapist.
 You want to clarify your passion for working with clients, for helping people, your unique skill-set, AND your ability to help connect someone with the right therapist whether you can help them or not.
 Simply telling people "I'm a therapist and desperate for clients at any age, or with any issue" often doesn't have the greatest impact!

 You probably have a "base relationship" with more people than you realize.
 Here is a non-exhaustive list of people you already have a relationship with who could be people to share your passion with: